Zain-Lam/Obsidian/6 - full notes/logically equivalent sentences.md

 TD: YEAR1::TERM2::PH136 Logic 1
 Q: When are two sentences logically equivalent?
+?
-A: _iff_ they have the same truth value in every possible situation.
+A:_iff_ they have the same truth value in every possible situation.
 <!--ID: 1737824610868-->